Start Dropshipping: Things to Know Before You Do

 By the way, I expect this to unleash a firestorm of comments, and I welcome them.
 Leave your thoughts below.
 We’re not trying to hide anything about this business model, we’ve seen it work for hundreds of thousands of entrepreneurs.
 So the more we can start a conversation about what dropshipping actually is the better.

-The other thing we hear a lot about dropshipping is that it’s a get-rich-quick scheme.
+The other thing you hear a lot when you start dropshipping is that it’s a get-rich-quick scheme.
 If you’ve gotten this impression from us, please let me know.
 Because we’ve tried to portray dropshipping as something anyone can succeed in as long as they work hard and persevere in the face of setbacks.
 In fact, on YouTube, we only work with affiliates who do the same.
 Our affiliate agreement states the following:

 One of the most important parts of the Partner Program Agreement is that as a Shopify affiliate you aren’t permitted to make deceptive or misleading claims, guarantee earnings or promise prospective merchants success.